Analysis of a Programmable Quantum Annealer as a Random Number Generator: Methods

 In many QRNG systems readout time is much longer than comparable PRNG's, and for cloud based quantum annealers this is also an important aspect to consider.
 In the experiments we perform, the total annealing time will be varied from $1$ microsecond up to $2000$ microseconds ($1$ microsecond is the shortest annealing time available on the D-Wave 2000Q devices).
 The potentially relevant thing that can be investigated is whether the $1$ microsecond annealing times can give high quality random bits, because this utilizes a relatively small amount of compute time (certainly compared to longer annealing times).

-The main D-Wave parameter that will be varied are the \emph{annealing time}, which will use $1$, $10$, $100$, and $2000$ microseconds.
+The main D-Wave parameters that will be varied are the \emph{annealing time}, which will use $1$, $10$, $100$, and $2000$ microseconds.
 These annealing times span the range of allowed annealing times on the \texttt{DW\_2000Q\_LANL} chip; $1$ microsecond is the smallest annealing time and $2000$ is the longest available annealing time.
 The other parameter that will be tested is turning on server side classical post processing which aims to improve \emph{sampling} (although in this specific case, the sampling is being done on an all zero coefficient Ising model).
-In order to turn on this server side post processing, the user facing post process option was set to \texttt{sampling} \footnote{\url{https://docs.dwavesys.com/docs/latest/c_qpu_pp.html}}.
-We test both turning this option on and off.
-The reasoning is that we would ideally want to the quantum annealer to be able to produce unbiased random bits without this post processing, however it may be the case that the classical post processing helps reduce bias in the samples, in which case it would be interesting to quantify this.
+In order to turn on this server side post processing, the user facing post process option was set to \texttt{sampling} \cite{D_Wave_postprocessing}.
+The \texttt{sampling} server side post-processing option performs local bit changes on the measurements (before sending the results to the user) with the goal of obtaining a post-processes set of samples that corresponds to a Boltzmann distribution with inverse temperature $\beta$, where $\beta$ is $\beta$ is set to a value near to the inverse temperature corresponding to the raw samples (see ref. \cite{D_Wave_postprocessing} for more details).
+We test turning this server-side post processing option on and off.
+The reasoning is that we would ideally want to the quantum annealer to be able to produce unbiased random bits without this post processing, however it may be the case that the classical post processing helps reduce bias in the samples at with a small computational overhead, in which case it would be interesting to quantify this.
 Therefore, in total there will be $8$ datasets, each using a different quantum annealer parameter choice.
 Each of the datasets will be strictly sequential in time - e.g. the order of the bits will not be changed by some other entropy source.
-This time series representation of the data is especially important since it has been shown that there are long term trends that can be observed in current D-Wave quantum annealers \cite{https://doi.org/10.48550/arxiv.2209.05648}.
+This time series representation of the data is especially important since it has been shown that there are long term trends that can be observed in current D-Wave quantum annealing processors \cite{https://doi.org/10.48550/arxiv.2209.05648}.
 Additionally, the exact ordering of the bits within each anneal (e.g. whole-chip readout cycle) is strictly based on the logical qubit indexing within the hardware, which is fixed for all samples, but is arbitrarily set.
 Each anneal-readout cycle is concatenated with the next anneal-readout cycle that was executed in time - no other source of entropy is present in the data.
-This is relevant because for example it could be the case that a better ordering of the qubit readouts could be used - e.g. based on how closely neighboring qubits are to each other, as determined by the hardware couplers.
-In particular, the measured bits corresponding to qubits which are connected by couplers to neighboring qubits in the hardware graph (or have an unknown source of cross-talk error) may have slightly more correlation with those qubits, and therefore produce biased bitstrings.